Thraka/thraka.github.io/articles/tutorials/get-started/part-2-input.md

 SadConsole includes a keyboard processing system that reacts to a console that is focused.
 You can have as many consoles as you want on the screen but only a single console can be set as the "focused" console.
 By default, no console is focused.

 Once you focus a console, it will begin to react to keyboard keys being pressed.
 Test it out.
 In your `Init()` method, add the the line `console.IsFocused = true` to set the blank console as focused.
 When you run the program, start typing on your keyboard.
-You'll see the keys being printed.
+You'll see the characters being printed.
 This is because every console has a cursor.
-It is currently hidden though.
+It is visibly hidden though.
 Add the following code to show it: `console.Cursor.IsVisible = true`.
 Run your program again, you'll see a blinking cursor which you can move around with the arrow keys and it will output what you type.
+The <kbd>BACKSPACE</kbd> key only erases the current line.

 ```csharp
 static void Init()